CONCUSSION TRAUMATIC BRAIN INJURY &

 have extensive experience treating the vision problems stemming from Traumatic

-Not all optometrists practice behavioral optometry.
-To locate a behavioral optometrist in your area, go to Find a Doctor.
+Not all optometrists practice behavioral or developmental optometry.
+To locate a behavioral or developmental optometrist in your area, go to Find a Doctor.